cursebreakers/crypto-bro/README.md

 # WORKING/NEXT

-- Known bug: Submenu option "c" to copy key to clipboard doesn't always work on the first try
+- Known bug: submenu option "c" to copy key to clipboard doesn't always work on the first try
 - Improving the greeting/ascii art appearance

 **FUTURE**

 - Listener for option keys (instead of pressing enter to confirm choice)
 - Batch key generation
-- Export/save keys to files
+- Export/save to file

 - Password/username variance
   - Improved/expanded word lists

+- Syntactical flags for menu options
+  - -o flag: OpenSSL
+  - -r flag: Ring
+  - -u flag: UUIDv4
+  - -a flag: API key
+  - -p flag: passwords
+    - two args (16 or 32)
+  - -n flag: username

-- Expanded flags/arguments and man pages
+- Expanded flags/arguments (and man pages!)
+  - var flags for pass and unames?
+  - -b flag: generate batches of keys
+  - -exp flag: pipe mode
+    - bypass menu, allowing the keys to be piped elsewhere
+    - txt and md args for saving keys/batches to files

 *This is the planning section.
 These features are (99% likely) not yet implemented, nor may they ever be.*